ATXtoday City Guide Live Banner

 Address: 222 West Ave.

-Nearby: the Austin Central Library and Lady Bird Lake
+Nearby: Austin Central Library and Lady Bird Lake

 The Seaholm Power Plant is highly recognizable due to its iconic art deco architecture, though it hasn’t generated power since 1989.
-Now, the site is home to offices, residences, restaurants, and sits directly across from the Austin Public Library.
+Now, the site is home to offices, residences, and restaurants.

 Spectators witness bats flying from the Congress Avenue Bridge in Austin, Texas.